About

 Bio bahasa Indonesia

-Intan Paramaditha is an author and academic.
-Her debut novel The Wandering (Harvill Secker 2020, translated by Stephen J. Epstein) was longlisted for the Stella Prize in Australia and received the English PEN Translates Award.
-Her fiction works have been translated into English, Polish, Turkish, and Thai, with Italian and Japanese translations forthcoming.
-Her latest novel Malam Seribu Jahanam (Night of a Thousand Hells, 2023) blends Gothic and Islamic elements with Asian folk tales to critique the violence rooted in middle-class culture.
+Intan Paramaditha is an Indonesian-born author and academic whose creative and scholarly work examines structures of power and resistance, travel and mobility, and decolonial feminist knowledge production.
+Her debut novel The Wandering (Harvill Secker, 2020, translated by Stephen J. Epstein) was longlisted for the Stella Prize in Australia and received the English PEN Translates Award.
+Her short story collection Apple and Knife, which reimagines horror and fairy tales through a feminist lens, is part of the Vintage Classics “Weird Girls” series.
+Her fiction has been translated into English, Japanese, Polish, Turkish, Thai, and Italian.
+Her latest novel, Malam Seribu Jahanam (Night of a Thousand Hells), which blends Gothic and Islamic elements with Asian folk tales to critique violence embedded in middle-class culture, will be published by Europa Editions (UK/US) and Scribe (Australia) in Autumn 2026, in a translation by Stephen J. Epstein and Tiffany Tsao.

 Paramaditha co-founded Sekolah Pemikiran Perempuan (SPP), a trans-archipelagic feminist collective working to challenge colonial, capitalist, and heteropatriarchal knowledge production by advancing feminist perspectives from the Indonesian archipelago and the Global South.
-SPP organizes an annual feminist school and the ETALASE festival.
+SPP organises an annual feminist school and the ETALASE feminist festival.